Rukeith/blog-server/README.md

 [![pipeline status](https://gitlab.com/Rukeith/blog-server/badges/master/pipeline.svg)](https://gitlab.com/Rukeith/blog-server/commits/master)

 ## Usage
-I use nodejs and mongoDB to develop my blog server, track api's errors with sentry.
+I use koa and mongoDB to develop my blog server and support http2, track api's errors with sentry.
 For code quality, I use eslint and jest with gitlab ci and jenkins to run auto testing then eploy to heroku.

 ## Required